USDSync/MetaCloudExplorer/README.md

 4. Select the Resource Group and Resources CSV files as input for the extension
 5. Explore your Azure Infrastructure in the Omniverse!

-API working in Code 2021.1.1
+Extension working in Omniverse Code 2021.1.1

-API NOT WORKING in Code 2021.1.2 and 2021.1.3!
+EXTENSION NOT WORKING in Code 2021.1.2 and 2021.1.3!

-# Welcome to The Future!
+# Welcome to The Future of Cloud Insights!

 Not quite the future yet, but this is the beginning of a new way to gain insight to your cloud infrastructure.
+What insight do you gain from seeing all your resources?

 You can also create resources in Azure from the OmniVerse!
 This extension gives you the ability to create and model your environment in a metaverse and then create it in your Azure Cloud!